xcart/xcart-docs/_pages/kb_en/modules/antifraud.md

    * **AntiFraud safe distance (km)** : The distance between a billing address location and an IP address location that you wish to be treated as safe.
 Any order originating from an IP address located within the Antifraud safe distance from the address provided by the customer at checkout will be processed as non-fraudulent.
 For all users outside the safe distance, the risk of fraud will be defined based on the **Fraud risk factor threshold value**.
    * **Order total threshold** : The order subtotal amount starting from which an order must be considered 'large'.
 Antifraud service believes large orders to provide a greater risk for store owners, so it uses an additional coefficient to increase the **Fraud risk factor** of an order if its subtotal exceeds the value provided in this field.
    * **Run AntiFraud check on orders with zero order total** : This option allows you to specify whether you wish orders whose order total amount has been calculated as '0' (zero) to be screened by Antifraud service.
    * **Force to use the "Auth only" mode if the fraud risk factor exceeds** : Define the maximum allowed value of the fraud risk factor.
-When exceeded, X-Cart will force to perform the transaction in the "Auth only" mode even if the payment module is set up to use a different mode.
+When exceeded, X-Cart will force to perform the transaction in the "Auth only" mode even if the payment system is set up to use a different mode.
    * **Address error score** : Define any score from 0 to 10 that will be assigned to an order in case the AntiFraud service is not able to process customer's address.
    * **"AntiFraud service key is invalid" notification to orders department** : This option allows you to specify whether you wish an email notification to be sent to the store's Orders department if the value entered into the 'Antifraud module subscription key' field is not a valid subscription key.
-   * **"AntiFraud service key is expired" notification to orders department** : This option allows you to specify whether you wish an email notification to be sent to the store's Orders department when your Antifraud module subscription key expires.
+   * **"AntiFraud service key is expired" notification to orders department** : This option allows you to specify whether you wish an email notification to be sent to the store's Orders department when your Antifraud addon subscription key expires.

      **Submit** the settings when you are done.